ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 Consults must include a:

-reasonable range of types of consults, age groups and both genders.
+* R﻿ange of types of consults, age groups and a mix of genders.

-* minimum of five physical examinations, each from a different body system:
+* C﻿over a minimum of five system focuses for the sonsultations:

   * cardiovascular
   * respiratory